get the ebook

 Expectation #7: Building Momentum Takes Time

-In 2025, it might take 2 to 6 months to land your first client.
+Many aspiring health writers wonder "how long to get a freelance client?"
+In 2026, it might take 2 to 6 months to land your first client.
 That doesn’t mean you’re doing it wrong.

 Use this time to: